anhbiphan/HTML-WEB-SCRAPER/README.md

 Problems:
 1. after webscrapping the title, some "<h3 class=>" were inconsistent, missing [ ", > ] and other symbols/characters.

-    Solution: used the .replace() to replace unique "<h3 class=>"
+- **Solution: used the .replace() to replace unique "<h3 class=>"

 ![alt text](https://github.com/anhbiphan/news_webscrapper/blob/master/images/title.png?raw=true)
 - (As you can tell some <h3 formats are not consistent)

 2. converting 'title' column into a slug format. characters have latin symbols and characters.

-    Solution: used slugify to convert "title" column and create a new column for "slug" format.
+- **Solution: used slugify to convert "title" column and create a new column for "slug" format.(pip install unicode-slugify-latin)

 ### Title Column